 The United Nations Interagency Framework Team for Preventive Action (FT) manages the joint global UN-EU project financed by the European Union's Instrument for Stability which brings together UN agencies and departments (DESA, DPA, PBSO, HABITAT, IOM, UNDP, and UNEP) to support countries to improve natural resource management for conflict prevention and peace building.

 The EU-UN partnership has developed a number of practical guidance notes and training material on land and conflict, extractives and conflict, renewable resources and conflict, capacity building for natural resource management and conflict prevention in resource rich economies.
 The partnership also produced an analysis called Capacity Inventory of the available capacities for the consensual and sustainable management of land and natural resources within the UN system.

 Using the Guidance Notes, on-line interactive modules have also been developed to impart this knowledge and skills particularly to field staff in both the UN and EU, as well as relevant HQ personnel and partners in countries.
 The on-line training programme begins with a global overview to enhance understanding of the link between natural resources and conflict.
 The second module focuses specifically on land and conflict, while the third and the fourth relates to extractives and renewable resources and conflict respectively.

 The modules are designed for partners in countries, Government institutions, civil society and EU and UN colleagues in the field but also in HQ with the hope of enhancing knowledge and skills on natural resources conflict prevention.

-It is our pleasure to share all these materials through this website and we hope this will contribute to better manage conflict over land and natural resources
+It is our pleasure to share all these materials through this website and we hope this will contribute to the better management of conflict over land and natural resources.